delta3d/delta3d/branches/RB-1.5/readme.txt

    6. Open a cmd shell and navigate to your Boost directory.

-   7. Run 'bjam stage'.
-This will build the entire set of Boost libraries to a directory called 'boost_1_34_0\stage\lib'.
+   7. Run 'bjam stage --with-python'.
+This will build the Boost.Python set of Boost libraries to a directory that begins with "bin.v2" and is about 6 levels below that.
 Make sure to add this directory to your PATH environment variable so Windows can find the Boost.Python DLLs at runtime.

-      Unfortunately, doing a specific Boost.Python build ends up with wrong filenames (probably a bug in their build system), so you must do a full build :(

    8. If you are using the Windows installer or have the dependency package unzipped make sure to remove the Boost.Python DLLs contained in delta3d\ext\bin before going any further.
 Otherwise, they will conflict with the DLL you just built.